 - Place your active kefir grains in a clean, pint-sized glass jar.

-- Add 2 cups of whole or goats milk and stir with a wooden or plastic spoon.
+- Add 2 cups of milk and stir with a wooden or plastic spoon.

 - Cover your jar with either a lid, or a doubled-piece of cheesecloth secured with a rubber band.

 - Let the milk ferment on your counter, in a slightly warm spot, for 12-48 hours.
 The kefir is ready when pockets of whey start to appear, and the milk has thickened considerably.

 - Set a fine mesh strainer over a small glass bowl or measuring cup.
 Pour the fermented milk kefir into the strainer and use a plastic or wooden spoon to push the kefir through the strainer, leaving the grains behind.